NirantK/awesome-project-ideas/README.md

 Yikes, I am sorry.
 Please tell me by raising a [Github issue](https://github.com/NirantK/awesome-project-ideas/issues).
 I'll fix it as soon as possible.

-**Hey, I need help getting started.
-Can you help me find a mentor?**
-Just drop an email to projects@nirantk.com and we'll see if I can help you?

 ### Acknowledgements
 Problems are motivated by the ones shared at: